• Skip to primary navigation

 Can you make mochi with regular rice flour?

-Rice flour is made from medium or long-grain rice, but sweet rice flour (mochiko) is made from glutinous short-grain rice.
+Rice flour is made from medium or long-grain rice, but sweet rice flour is made from glutinous short-grain rice.

 It may be tempting to want to substitute regular rice flour, but the recipe will not yield the same results if you do not use sweet rice flour.
 Rice flour has a very different texture and flavor, and it will not hold together the same way.